Carveth Wells

 Wells was the author of eighteen travel-related books, including Six Years in the Malay Jungle, Road to Shalimar, and North of Singapore.

 Wells also produced films, radio and television shows relating to his travels.

 Biography

+Wells was born in Surrey, England, to Bermudian Thomas Grant Wells (1838-1916) and Anna Carkeet (1838-1925).
+His father was one of a long line of forebears named Thomas Wells, stretching back to the seventeenth-century settlement of the Somers Isles (or Islands of Bermuda), including a Member of the Council of Bermuda and Ensign of the Bermuda Militia.
+His father had been a civilian paymaster of the Royal Naval Dockyard in the Imperial fortress colony of Bermuda.
+His paternal grandfather, Asael Wells, had been an accountant at the Royal Naval Hospital.
+He was a cousin of Gladys Carlyon De Courcy Misick Morrell (the daughter of Thalia Jane Dalzell Misick, born Wells), whose maternal grandfather, John McDowell Wells (1827-1871), was the older brother of Thomas Grant Wells.

+Carveth Wells' father was injured by criminals attempting to rob him of the payroll in his charge.
+Insensible, and with a fractured skull, he was sent to the Royal Naval Hospital, Plymouth, at Royal Naval Dockyard, Devonport, England, where he regained consciousness after a piece of his skull was removed.
+It was thought that his father would not live long and he was advised to apply for a commuted pension and to withdraw the money in a lump sum, which he quickly spent.
+His father, in fact, lived into his eighties, married in England to his mother, Anna Carkeet, in 1868, and never returned to Bermuda or to Nattie, the young woman there he would presumably otherwise have married.
+His parents had seven other children: Sarah Louisa Wells (1868–1960), Edward Carthew Wells (1872–1930), Grant MacDowell Wells (1873–1874), Alfred De Vries Wells (1875–1958), Charlotte Elizabeth Dalzell Wells (1877–), Beatrice Carkeet Dalzell Wells (1880–1949), and Olivia Croil Dalzell Wells (1882–1957).
+His sister Beatrice Carkeet Dalzell Wells was awarded the Queen's South Africa Medal during the Second Boer War and the Defence Medal during the Second World War.

-Wells was born in Surrey, England.
-He graduated from London University in 1909, with an engineering degree.
+Carveth Wells graduated from London University in 1909, with an engineering degree.
 In 1912, the British government sent Wells to its then-colony of Malaya, to survey the route for a railroad, and to explore the flora and fauna of the region.
 Here he was the first person to report an encounter with the Mayah people of the Tanum Valley, Pahang.
 However, Wells' health suffered badly in Malaya.
 In 1918, he moved to the United States, and settled in San Francisco.
 In San Francisco, Wells started lecturing on his travel experiences.

 Wells led expeditions to Kenya, Tanganyika, Mt.
 Ararat, Panama, Mexico, Japan, Morocco, Syria, Egypt, Palestine, India and Manchuria.